ph: 877-249-2393

 bonnie

-In order to understand SPD , we need to understand the purpose of our senses.
+In order to better understand Sensory Processing Disorder , we need to understand the purpose of our senses.
 Our senses allow us to experience and respond to our environment.
 To experience a sunset we look at it.
 If we smell smoke we respond by getting out of the building.
 When our senses are working properly together they protect us and allow us to enjoy our surroundings.
 The five senses most of us are familiar with are:

 Vision -visual perception